*** Second Call for Contributions ***

 https://conf.researchr.org/home/saner-2026

-Reengineering (SANER 2026) invites high-quality submissions of papers describing original
+and Reengineering (SANER 2026) invites high-quality submissions of papers describing

-and unpublished research results.
-We encourage submissions describing various types of
+original and unpublished research results.
+We encourage submissions describing various

 TOPICS OF INTEREST